Mission District, San Francisco: History

-Native Peoples and Spanish Colonization
+Native peoples and Spanish colonization

 Prior to the arrival of Spanish missionaries, the area which now includes the Mission District was inhabited by the Ohlone people who populated much of the San Francisco bay area.
 The Yelamu Indians inhabited the region for over 2,000 years.
 Spanish missionaries arrived in the area during the late 18th century.
 They found these people living in two villages on Mission Creek.
-It was here that a Spanish priest named Father Francisco Palóu founded Mission San Francisco de Asis on June 29, 1776.
+It was here that a Spanish priest named Father Francisco Palóu founded Mission San Francisco de Asís on June 29, 1776.
 The Mission was moved from the shore of Laguna Dolores to its current location in 1783.
 Franciscan friars are reported to have used Ohlone slave labor to complete the Mission in 1791.
 This period marked the beginning of the end of the Yelamu culture.
 The Indian population at Mission Dolores dropped from 400 to 50 between 1833 and 1841.

 San Francisco's southern expansion

 Ranchos owned by Spanish-Mexican families such as the Valenciano, Guerrero, Dolores, Bernal, Noé and De Haro continued in the area, separated from the town of Yerba Buena, later renamed San Francisco (centered around Portsmouth Square) by a two-mile wooden plank road (later paved and renamed Mission Street).

 The lands around the nearly abandoned mission church became a focal point of raffish attractions including bull and bear fighting, horse racing, baseball and dueling.
-A famous beer parlor resort known as The Willows was located along Mission Creek just south of 18th Street between Mission Street and San Carlos Street.
-From 1865 to 1891, a large conservatory and zoo known as Woodward's Gardens covered two city blocks bounded by Mission Street, Valencia Street, 13th Street, and 15th Street.
+A famous beer parlor resort known as The Willows was located along Mission Creek just south of 18th Street between Mission and San Carlos streets.
+From 1865 to 1891, a large conservatory and zoo known as Woodward's Gardens covered two city blocks bounded by Mission, Valencia, 13th and 15th streets.
 In the decades after the Gold Rush, the town of San Francisco quickly expanded, and the Mission lands were developed and subdivided into housing plots for working-class immigrants, largely German, Irish, and Italian, and also for industrial uses.

-As the city grew in the decades following the Gold Rush, the Mission District became home to the first professional baseball stadium in California, opened in 1868 and known as Recreation Grounds seating 17,000 people which was located at Folsom and 25th Streets; a portion of the grounds remain as present day Garfield Square.
-Also, in the 20th century, the Mission District was home to two other baseball stadiums, Recreation Park located at 14th and Valencia and Seals Stadium located at 16th and Bryant with both these stadiums being used by the baseball team named after the Mission District known as the Mission Reds and the San Francisco Seals.
+As the city grew in the decades following the Gold Rush, the Mission District became home to the first professional baseball stadium in California, opened in 1868 and known as Recreation Grounds, seating 17,000 people, which was located at Folsom and 25th streets; a portion of the grounds remain as present day Garfield Square.
+Also, in the 20th century, the Mission District was home to two other baseball stadiums: Recreation Park, located at 14th and Valencia, and Seals Stadium, located at 16th and Bryant, with both these stadiums being used by the baseball team named after the Mission District known as the Mission Reds and the San Francisco Seals.

 Irish immigrants moved into the Mission in the late 19th century.
-The Irish made their mark not only by working for the city government but by helping build the Catholic Schools in the Mission District.
+The Irish made their mark not only by working for the city government but by helping build the Catholic schools in the Mission District.